orbitmines/archive/projects/_unprocessed/Incoherent Tangents (2022-2024).md

 Is there a word for: "Something happens, filter is put up to deal with it, then it's precisely that filter which becomes the problem."

 [[2024-04-06]]
-3 dimensional sphere to outside of the sphere 7 dimension, lowrr topology Nick Hu mentioned
+3 dimensional sphere to outside of the sphere 7 dimension, lowrr topology Nick Hu mentioned  ; makes sense :thinking:

 [[2024-03-11]]
 water light simluationr redications